-Results, measured through ultrasonography, indicated that a horse that receives WBV will have an increase in the total cross-sectional area (CSA) at each spinal level, an indicator of m. multifidus hypertrophy.
+Results, measured through ultrasonography, indicated that a horse which receives WBV will have an increase in the total cross-sectional area (CSA) at each spinal level, an indicator of m. multifidus hypertrophy.
 Hypertrophy involves an increase in size of skeletal muscle.
-Dr. Halsberghe noted that this deep back muscle (the m. multifidus) is important in local stabilization of the spine as well as proprioception, the latter being responsible for proper posture, motion and balance.
+Dr. Halsberghe noted that this deep back muscle (the m. multifidus) is important in local stabilization of the spine, as well as proprioception, the latter being responsible for proper posture, motion, and balance.

 Vitafloor has developed a horse vibration plate that provides whole-body vibration, which has been shown to aid in equine back muscle development.
 Vibration plate therapy can lead to improved performance and even prevent injuries and speed healing, according to research in the journal Equine Veterinary Education.
 A Vitafloor vibration platform was used to conduct this research.

 In humans, whole-body vibration has been shown to improve muscle strength, stimulate blood circulation, and promote relaxation.
 NASA has used it to help astronauts maintain bone density and muscle tone in zero gravity.
 In equine studies, reduced chronic back pain and improved postural balance during horse rehabilitation were noted.
 Using medical imaging, it was found that using a horse vibration plate can improve symmetry of the m. multifidus muscle of the horse’s thoracolumbar spine.
 Stronger muscle helps stabilize the spine and improve posture, balance, and motion.
 Vibration therapy has also been used to treat tendon and ligament injuries, decreased bone density, bucked shins, and arthritis in horses.